3-D technology brings Jerusalem’s Church of the Holy Sepulchre to life

 The National Geographic Museum’s Tomb of Christ: The Church of the Holy Sepulchre Experience is a great opportunity to learn about the ancient cultural heritage of one of the Near East’s historic and culturally vibrant cities.
 If you do not have the opportunity to visit the holy city and tour the Church of the Holy Sepulchre in person, the museum has certainly done an exceptional job of rendering the adventure and intrigue of the church in an accessible exhibit.

-Samuel Pfister is an intern at the Biblical Archaeology Society.
+Samuel Pfister is the collections manager at the Badè Museum in California.
+He wrote this post while an intern at the Biblical Archaeology Society in 2018.

 Site-Seeing: Archaeological Remains in Holy Sepulchre’s Shadow by Jonathan Klawans